Access, Distribution, and Core Layers Explained

 The distribution layer

-The main functions of the distribution layer switches are the following.
+The main functions of distribution-layer switches are as follows.

 • Providing connectivity between the access layer switches